 New City Catechism encourages children (and their parents) to memorize the truths of Scripture.
 Catechism questions are introduced to the children during Sunday Night Small Groups.

-Infant and toddler nurseries are provided with paid child caretakers and volunteers for all worship services and most churchwide activities.
+Infant and toddler nurseries are provided with paid child caretakers and volunteers for worship service and most churchwide activities.

 Sports Camp is held the first full week of June at Young Meadows for children in kindergarten through 5th grade; youth serve as helpers; adults offer a variety of services from team leaders to teachers.
 Held for one week, 9:00 a.m. to Noon, children enjoy a variety of sports activities, snacks, and most importantly, Bible stories about the heroes of our faith.

-The Young Meadows group will meet on the first and third Tuesdays of each month in the Fellowship Hall.
+The Young Meadows group meets on the first and third Tuesdays of each month in the Fellowship Hall.